 Wines that have been analysed by Affinity Labs previously for a particular export market may then require additional export certificates for new market destinations.
 Affinity Labs offers export upgrades for this purpose, which may prevent the expense of re-analysing wines.
-One of the reasons we request two bottles when we analyse your wine for export certificates is to allow us to retain a holdback sample.
-This sample is kept for approximately six months, which means extra analysis can be performed immediately without any delays associated with re-submitting samples.

 Occasionally, it may be required to reissue export certificates with updated sample descriptions, or to regenerate export certificates with current dates to ensure that they are still valid.
 Affinity Labs can re-issue certificates with updated details using the original analysis.
 Please contact our Customer Service team for a personalised quote if you require a large number of repeat certificates re-issues.